 $2,500 for married couples filing separate federal taxes

-Qualified child care expenses for dependents under the age of 13 while the employee is at work
+Qualified child care expenses for dependents under the age of 13 while you are at work.

-Adult day care services for dependent adults who are unable to care for themselves and live with the employee at least eight hours a day.
+Adult day care services for dependent adults who are unable to care for themselves and live with you at least eight hours each day.

-The employee will be reimbursed for eligible expenses as they are incurred and as funds are deposited into his/her account.
+You will be reimbursed for eligible expenses as they are incurred and as funds are deposited into your account.

-Funds may not be used to pay for overnight camps, care provided by a dependent, spouse or child under the age of 19, and care provided while the employee is not at work.
+Funds may not be used to pay for overnight camps, care provided by a dependent, spouse, or child under the age of 19, and care provided while you are not at work.